-Study all the essentials of computing and software, as well as key areas in mathematics, develop a major project and take a six month work placement in industry.
+Study all the essentials of computing and software, as well as key areas in mathematics, develop a major project and take a six month work placement in industry (subject to availability).
 Our students enjoy the huge benefit of studying another Science subject with Computer Science in first year.
 This lends graduates a wider frame of reference.

 - The Department of Computer Science at Maynooth University was founded in 1987 and is located in the Eolas Building, a €20M state-of-the-art ICT hub, which opened in 2015.

 - Acquire hands-on programming skills and advanced problem solving techniques in our dedicated computer science building (Eolas).